14. Discarding local changes (before staging)

 04 Undoing the changes in the working directory

-Use the checkout command in order to checkout the repository’s version of the hello.html file.
+Use the restore command in order to reset the content of the file hello.html.

 git status